CalinRadoni/ESP32DLEDController/README.md

 ## Example code

-In the `example` directory is an application that should control 64 Digital LEDs of WS2812 type, connected to the GPIO pin 14.
+In the `example` directory is an application that should control 64 Digital LEDs of WS2812 type, connected to the GPIO pin 14 through a non-inverting level converter.

 ## Hardware details